 By now you may have heard that "Ring Around the Rosie" is a song about the Black Plague.
 That is FALSE and urban legend according to historians.
-Read the full story here.
 The plague began in 1347 and the earliest print appearance of “Ring Around the Rosie” did not occur until 1881 when Kate Greenaway’s Mother Goose or The Old Nursery Rhymes was published.

 What you may not know is that that "Sing a Song of Sixpence" is about piracy, and that "Lucy Locket" is about the prostitute Kitty Fisher.
-Back in the day, Locket was a euphemism for "vagina".
+Back in the day, Locket was a euphemism for a particular female body part.
 Check out the full story, along with how Casanova plays into the story here.

 Is your mouth hanging open yet?

 Mine was.
 Though many of these songs appear innocent at first glance, as the lyrics have been "whitewashed", I cannot "unlearn" the offensive and often racist histories behind these problematic songs.

 Below is an incomplete list - incomplete because the more we learn, the more we understand and uncover.
 The truth behind much of our song history has been whitewashed, in the most literal sense, and so this list will be continually updated and added to.

 I must add that, although sources are listed, if a link is broken please understand it is not only my responsibility to read and research and do the work.
 We are all capable of researching and questioning song material.
 Do the work, question songs, engage others in doing the work with you and check out Making Good Choices from a NAFME webinar.
 We are stronger together.